 The global feud over drug company patents for COVID-19 vaccines is the latest skirmish in the irrepressible conflict between property rights and human rights.

-It’s no surprise that Bill Gates, has taken the side of patents.
+It’s no surprise that Bill Gates, the monopolist billionaire, has taken the side of patents.

 “Well, there’s only so many vaccine factories in the world.
 And people are very serious about the safety of vaccines,” he said.

 “And so moving something that had never been done – moving a vaccine from say a J&J factory into a factory in India – it’s novel.
 It’s only because of our grants and our expertise that that can happen at all.
 The thing that’s holding things back in this case is not intellectual property.

 “There’s not like some idle vaccine factory with regulatory approval that makes magically safe vaccines.
 You know you’ve got to do the trials on these things, and every manufacturing process has to be looked at in a very careful way.”

 The 65-year-old also insisted preparing for future pandemics was “a top priority” and expressed concern it would be forgotten about as it was in the wake of the Ebola outbreak.

 However, due to the devastating global economic and human cost of the pandemic believed “that this generation will remember this”.